Showing posts with label truth. Show all posts

 "Thus saith the Lord; Cursed be the man that trusteth in man, and maketh flesh his arm, and whose heart departeth from the Lord," Jeremiah 17:5 KJV.

 I sometimes read the context with a different Bible version.
-The easy-to-read version is one I often use to clarify KJV.
+I often use the easy-to-read version to clarify KJV.

 "This is what the Lord says: Bad things will happen to those who put their trust in people.
 Bad things will happen to those who depend on human strength.
 That is because they have stopped trusting the Lord."